How to apply to become an exchange student at UTU?

 We strongly recommend that all students take a private health insurance which is valid during their study period in Finland.
 Only with a proper health insurance can all the costs be covered if you become ill during you stay in Finland!

-EU/EEA-citizens who have a European Health Insurance Card (or an equivalent E-128/E111 social security form) are entitled to municipal health care at the same prices as Finnish citizens.
+EU/EEA-citizens who have a European Health Insurance Card are entitled to municipal health care at the same prices as Finnish citizens.
 However, the health care is not free of charge

 Students who come from the Nordic Countries can always receive the basic health care but for more extended care they should have the European Health Insurance Card.